An Introduction to S1 Options

 In addition to the support programme outlined below, members of the PHS 200, an organisation of parents of pupils at Peebles High School, have created a parental guide which is available on the school website.

 - From January Pastoral teachers will be working with their PSE classes on the S1 options process, giving information and advice.
-Your child will have a 1:1 interview with their pastoral teacher before the 22nd of February to confirm their options.
+Your child will have a 1:1 interview with their pastoral teacher before the 6th March to confirm their options.

 This evening will give you an overview of the curriculum on offer and provide an opportunity to answer questions on its structure.

-- 22nd February final date of pastoral interviews and the deadline for S1 course choices.
+- 6th March final date of pastoral interviews and the deadline for S1 course choices.
+Please remember to submit your choice sheet to your pastoral teacher and enter your choices online.

 Course Choice Sheet and Link to Online Choice Entry